joeyh0/joeyh0.github.io/index.md

 # Predicting Avalanche Incidents in Colorado
-Every year, approximately 27 people die from an avalanche in the United States, with hundreds more being non-fatally buried and likely many going unreported.
-In regions that pose high risks of avalanches, this threat is more prevalent than any other natural event.
+Every year, approximately 27 people die from an avalanche in the United States, with hundreds more being non-fatally buried and likely many going unreported.[^1] In regions that pose high risks of avalanches, this threat is more prevalent than any other natural event.
 If we could analyze the conditions that lead up to an avalanche occurrence, we can attempt to predict regions where an avalanche is imminent and issue warnings before another incident takes place.

   To attempt this feat, we are going to take a look at Colorado, a state that occupies a third of the avalanche incidents in the United States.
 Colorado models an environment that simultaneously is avalanche-prone and contains a wide range of varying weather conditions.
 They have high-elevation areas, an acceptable amount of precipitation, and an erratic amount of wind.
 The Colorado Avalanche Information Center also offers freely available data on each reported avalanche sighting for the past ~70 years, with details on their locations, avalanche type, date, and more.
 We can use this data alongside external weather data to try to predict and visualize why these avalanches are occurring.